The-UnknownHacker/GhostMovies/README.md

 GhostMovies is a mirror of [Movie-Web](https://github.com/movie-web/movie-web) with some changes...
 The Official instance of GhostMovies can be found at [GhostMovies](https://movies.ghostai.me)

+# Structure

+This project works in 2 ways
+1 - The Backend is the actual GhostMovies service serving the ui frontend 2 - The frontend or login system.
+This system prevents abuse of the project
+ - To get this project setup you will have to run the backend as shown below then run the frontend using the frontend instruction below

 **I *do not* endorse piracy of any kind I simply enjoy programming and large user counts.**